Mobile Home Kitchen Update

 This is what I had to work with!
 I saw the potential – I just didn’t have the money needed to reach its full potential, so I did the next best thing – an affordable mobile home kitchen makeover!

 We were still saving up for the new flooring, ceilings, and windows but I did have enough for some paint and brushes and even a couple of low-cost extra’s that would update the space.

 This single wide itself is only about 12 feet wide, the kitchen and dining area is about 14 and a half feet long.
-The pantry/closet combo on the right side takes up approximately 16 sq. ft. and the counters are very wide at around 2 ft. (in case you want to know specifics, I am to please).
+The pantry/closet combo on the right side takes up approximately 16 sq.
+Ft. and the counters are very wide at around 2 ft, so it’s a roomy space to be in a 696 square foot home.

-I sanded.
-I painted and then sanded with fine paper again.
 I sanded again and painted again.The cabinets look great with my appliances, as the white gives a very clean look all around.
 Appliance repair parts will be really easy to find, without mismatching from the cabinets.
 I also painted the pantry door and the little wall that stands where the cabinets end with blackboard paint.
-The area of wall around the windows were painted with green apple.
+The area of the wall around the windows were painted with green apple.
 I think thinner coats and more of them is the way to go when painting.
 (I am not a professional, I’ve just painted several times in my life.)

 The next step in the update was adding some shelving.
-I bought pre-made shelves that were very long in order to span the 2 windows over the sink.
+I bought pre-made shelves that were very long to span the two windows over the sink.
 Then I added paper shades and then added all my pretties.